MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

     ![nuget](./media/installnuget.PNG)

 You are all set to start developing applications using the WebView2 API.
-Press `F5` to build and run the project.
+Select `F5` to build and run the project.
 The running project displays an empty window.

 ![emptyApp](./media/winforms-emptyApp.PNG)